Toby Sexton

-Toby Sexton (born 1 March 2001) is an Australian professional rugby league footballer who plays as a for the Catalans Dragons in the Super League.
+Toby Sexton (born 1 March 2001) is an Australian professional rugby league footballer who plays as a for the Perth Bears in the NRL.

 Background

 Sexton was born in Sunnybank, a suburb of Brisbane, Queensland.

 Playing career

 2021

 In round 19 of the 2021 NRL season, Sexton made his debut for the Gold Coast against the St. George Illawarra Dragons, scoring a try and kicking six goals during a 32–10 victory.

 2022

 Sexton played a total of 19 games for the Gold Coast in the 2022 NRL season as the club finished 13th on the table.

 2023

 On April 9, he scored the match winning try in his NRL recall against the St. George Illawarra Dragons in round 6 of the 2023 NRL season.
 On 4 July, he was released from his contract with the Gold Coast and transferred to the Canterbury-Bankstown Bulldogs immediately, signing a two-year deal.

 Sexton made his Canterbury debut in the clubs 36-32 victory over South Sydney in round 19 of the competition.